adamluckydo/ontology/Buddhism.md

 ![The Hero's Journey diagram](heros_journey.jpg)

-"I was just trying to get to the fridge, man"
+"I just wanted to grab a snack..."

 Looking in terms of the five aggregates is a strategy to break that automatic cycle.
 When you feel that pain, you notice the sensation as "Form", the unpleasantness as "Feeling", and so on.